sarj33t/flutter_app_rebrand/README.md

 ## Features

 - **Package Name Update**: Automatically updates the package name for both Android and iOS.
-- **Launcher Icon Update**: Replaces the app’s launcher icon with a new one, updating for both platforms.
 - **App Name Update**: Changes the app name that is displayed on the device.
 - **Directory Structure Refactoring**: Moves the `MainActivity` to the correct new package directory and deletes the old one.
 - **iOS Bundle Identifier Update**: Updates the iOS product bundle identifier (`Runner.xcodeproj`).
+- **Launcher Icon Update**: Replaces the app’s launcher icon with a new one, updating for both platforms.
+Optional if flutter_launcher_icons package is not being used.

 ## What It does?